Next Event

 Catherine also has a special interest in contemporary music, and has directed the first performances of numerous works, including Alexander Goehr’s last orchestral work, “The Master Said”, with the BBC National Orchestra of Wales.
 Other ensembles with which Catherine has collaborated include Ensemble Musikfabrik, Ensemble Ascolta, Klangforum Wien, the Royal Liverpool Philharmonic 10:10 Ensemble and the Birmingham Contemporary Music Group.
 In September 2021 she made her debut with Ensemble Modern at the Berlin Music Festival, and in April 2022 she conducted a joint project with the Scottish Ensemble, Ensemble Resonanz and the Trondheim Soloists in the Barrowland Ballroom Glasgow.

-With a passion for mentoring the next generation of musicians, and placing great emphasis on working with young people both as conductor and educator, Catherine has given masterclasses in Germany, the UK, Mexico, Brazil, Israel and Spain, serves regularly as a jury member for conducting competitions, and was a guest professor at the University of the Arts in Berlin.
-Youth orchestras she has worked with include the Young Israel Philharmonic, the Orchestra of the Colburn Conservatory in Los Angeles, the Underground Youth Orchestra in Athens, the Berlin Youth Orchestra and the Eduardo Mata Youth Orchestra in Mexico City.
+With a passion for mentoring the next generation of musicians, and placing great emphasis on working with young people both as conductor and educator, Catherine has given masterclasses in Germany, the UK, Mexico, Brazil, Israel and Spain, serves regularly as a jury member for conducting competitions, and teaches at the University of the Arts in Berlin.
+Youth orchestras she has worked with include the Young Israel Philharmonic, the Orchestra of the Colburn Conservatory in Los Angeles, the Berlin Youth Orchestra, the Eduardo Mata Youth Orchestra in Mexico City and the Underground Youth Orchestra in Athens, of which she has recently been named Artistic Partner.

 Born in Manchester and now based in Berlin, Catherine read music at Cambridge University and studied the bassoon at the Royal Academy of Music in London, with Klaus Thunemann in Hanover, and at the Karajan Academy in Berlin, playing regularly in the Berlin Philharmonic during this time.
 Important influences on the development of her conducting career were John Carewe, George Hurst and Vladimir Jurowski, whom she assisted on several occasions early in her career.